KevWal/HAB-Tracker/README.md

 V24 - 0.8.3 - First Android Studio built version, including the following changes:
 * Increase the vertical size of the waterfall and message box components on the screen
-* Add a waterfall scale parameter to advanced options - allows the full colour gradient to be used
+* Add a waterfall colour gradient scale parameter to advanced options - allows the full colour gradient to be used
 * Increase the speed of the waterfall by reducing the default buffer size to 1,500 (was 3,000)
-* Fix the Echo button functionality on my Galaxy S10
+* Fix the Echo button functionality on my Galaxy S10 (doesn't seem to work on some other devices)
+* Fix the Strings in the Payload data snippit on the map page

 V - - Matt's unreleased latest version, included untested 100 and 150 baud functionality